 For regulatory, market, reporting and financial topics, we prefer primary or authoritative sources.
 These include official government guidance, regulators, standards bodies, scheme administrators, recognised market organisations and original policy documents.

-Examples include sources such as the GHG Protocol, SBTi, ICAO, the European Commission, UK government guidance, the FCA, ICMA and official carbon market scheme documents.
+Examples include sources such as the GHG (greenhouse gas) Protocol, SBTi (Science Based Targets initiative), ICAO (International Civil Aviation Organization), the European Commission, UK government guidance, the FCA (Financial Conduct Authority), ICMA (International Capital Market Association) and official carbon market scheme documents.
 We may also use credible journalism, academic work or practitioner sources when they add useful context.

 How we handle uncertainty